MSW Jobs Outlook

 As a Boston University alum, you will have access to a robust, active professional network of over 300,000 BU alumni around the globe.

-The online program is available for individuals living in the USA except those from MD, NH, NC and US territories.
+The online program is available for individuals living in the USA except those from MD, NC and US territories.
 State licensing requirements differ from state to state.
 Please be sure to research the licensing requirements for your state.

 To learn more about the Master of Social Work from Boston University and what it can do for your career, call 877-308-9945 to speak with an admissions representative, or Request More Information.